The Buffalo Theatre District

 Near the turn of the century, the trek to move north for the city's wealthy was near complete and 600-700 Main Street became primarily retail-focused.
 Most of the mansions were already leveled by now, paving way for commercial high rises and businesses of all types.
 This area served as a strategic location in between the city's center, waterfront and the surrounding residencies of the wealthy up north.
 You could find anything in the world in this small section of Buffalo at that time - from Jewelry at the Dickinson Building (620 Main) to furniture at Laurens & Enos Co.
 (621-623 Main), fine musical instruments at the famous Wurlitzer Company (674-676 Main), Indian motorcycles from Neal, Clark and Neal Co.
 (643 Main) and even Pierce Arrow automobiles (752 Main).
 From 1900 - 1970, this part of downtown Buffalo was Western New York's epicenter for shopping, theatre, entertainment, and dining.

 As they say, all good things come to an end.
 By the 1970's, downtown Buffalo began its infamous decline as retailers and residents made the great migration to the prosperous suburbs.
 Highways were constructed to support this demand, including the 198 and 33.
 Businesses that once lined Main Street moved to malls and plazas in Cheektowaga, West Seneca and beyond.
 Theaters began closing and buildings became leveled as the vacancies piled up.
 The 1980's, 1990's and 2000's were a rough stretch for the district, hitting low points in business retail, foot traffic and overall activity.
 The area began to see a turnaround toward 2010 with the real estate market surging and increased interest in development.
 After thirty years of absence, planning began to bring traffic back to 500 and 600 Main Street.
 Restaurants like Bijou Grille stuck it out through the hard times and have been rewarded with the district's recent pickup.
-New dining options like the Market Expo and Heath + Press have been a direct result of the area's comeback.
-The Market Arcade is back to full capacity with boutique shops and the CEPA Gallery hosting nonstop events and showing year round.
-The storefronts of many century old buildings, previously neglected for decades, are being renovated and opened for rent as the demand is at a 35-year high.
-Big things are happening and I'm excited to see what the near future holds for this area.
+New dining options like the Market Expo and Heath + Press have been a direct result of the districts comeback.
+The Market Arcade is back to near full capacity with boutique shops, galleries, a barber and cafes.
+The storefronts of many century old buildings, previously neglected for decades, are being rented by new businesses emerging in the area and I cannot wait to see what the future holds for this area.

 Today, one can still enjoy some of the architecture from the district's glory days.
 Edward A. Kent, one of Buffalo's most prominent architects, designed the Otto Building (636 - 644 Main).
 The Neoclassical Market Arcade, Buffalo's original shopping mall, was designed by the firm of E.B.
 Green and William Wicks.
 The Market Arcade was constructed to connect the two busiest streets in the city at that time - Main and Washington.
 The district's flagship building - Shea's Performing Arts Center which first opened in 1926 - has thankfully survived over the years.
 A genuine thank you goes out to the "Friends of the Buffalo" and the former activists who helped save this beautiful building.
 I highly recommend taking a tour of the theater to hear more on the history and evolution of the building.
 There are tons of additional examples I can name here, my recommendation is to take some time and visit the area for yourself.
 Walk the streets, pay attention to the detail and enjoy the local fare for yourself.
 If you see a nerdy-looking guy walking around with a camera, say hi :)